Pikuhana42/ArcturusBlogs/README.md

 - Added fonts
 - Changed the body to be easier on the eyes
 - Corrected font for body title
+- Hosted website on Vercel to allow for backend content instead of a github page

 ### Removed